outdreamer/build-a-cure-1/DRINKME.md

 ## Summary

 	Much of this project automates the problem-solving methods & structures I use mentally.
 Other components of this project include important specific functions, like predicting, finding & using important system filters.

+### Invention Relationship

+  Solution automation is the main program implementing problem-solving workflows, API service, UI, & product, interface analysis is configuration of logic which is also accessible by API, and info objects like imported insights/functions are the content/data.

+### Example interface queries to generate an invention

+  - example of specific queries for a cnn

+    1. start with the pattern interface
+      - check for patterns in interface structures of the problem system, like variables, incentives, intents, priorities, questions:
+        - find pattern 'features usually have a certain size'
+          - identify relevant objects to pattern, including false requirements/assumptions, like:
+            - input space needs to include all inputs
+              - apply relevant interface structures to false requirement, like 'subset' on the structural interface
+                - test if subset of inputs includes more relevant information

+    2. another way to generate this invention:
+      - start with system, then function interface, identifying functions governing problem system object relationships, like aggregation
+        - match pattern of input-to-label aggregation with subset-to-type aggregation pattern
+          - apply associated structures of one pattern (subset) to another (inputs)

+    3. start with conceptual interface
+      - start with fundamental concepts, like the concept of 'relevance'
+        - relevant information to differentiating between types takes the form of the regions where differences aggregates
+          - regions inherently mean a section rather than a whole
+            - arrive at the subset object, and apply it to any complete/whole sets in the problem (neural net) system structure

+    4. start with intent interface
+      - identify intent of all problem system relationships
+        - intent of 'using all inputs' is to 'capture all information'
+          - apply change opportunities from other interface queries, like the 'input subset' change, and re-calculate the intent
+            - intent of 'using subset of inputs' is to 'capture information of a particular size'
+              - identify opportunities where that intent is relevant (where information has a size similar to the subset size, like variables that have aggregated into differentiating features between types)
+                - check if that opportunity is relevant to the problem of 'differentiating types'

+    - interface queries like these can be abstracted to insight paths to solve problems:
+      - start with the pattern interface without other information
+      - start with fundamental (either foundational, important, causative, generative, descriptive/compressing, determining, or core objects) cross-system objects without other information
+      - systematize or structurize the problem first, where possible
+      - false objects like false requirements are important for identifying opportunities for change, so identify false problem types in the form of information mismatches when looking for relevant changes
+      - intent alignment is a good way to detect solution types like change (innovation/optimization) opportunities, in the form of mis-alignments between existing problem system intents and problem-solving intents (mis-alignments representing change opportunities)

 ### Example insight path: to generate comical statements (in the form of a word choice or response), you can execute the insight path: